top of page

 Pain in the ball of the foot is termed metatarsalgia.
 This is a vague non-specific term that includes everything from arthritis to tendonitis.
 Metatarsalgia might also be a symptom of Morton’s neuroma.
 Morton’s neuroma is one of the most common causes of pain in the ball of the foot.

-A Morton’s neuroma is a pinched nerve in the ball of the foot that develops into a benign tumor.
-They are often misdiagnosed as a stress fracture because the symptoms are the same.
+Morton’s neuroma is a pinched nerve in the ball of the foot that develops into a benign tumor.
+It is often misdiagnosed as a stress fracture because the symptoms are the same.
 Morton’s neuroma pain tends to come and go throughout the day whereas stress fractures hurt all the time.
 A Morton’s neuroma develops as a result of chronic inflammation and pressure on the nerve.